cloud-gov/caulking/README.md

 ## Installation notes

-This assumes you are on MacOS with HomeBrew installed. `make install` will brew install `gitleaks`
+This assumes you are on MacOS with HomeBrew installed. `make install` will brew install `gitleaks`.
+The install will:

-Invoking `make audit` the first time will install `pcregrep` and `bats-core`.
+* install `gitleaks`
+* add a global `pre-commit` hook to `$HOME/.git-support/hooks/pre=commit`
+* add the configuration with patterns to `$HOME/.git-support/gitleaks.toml`

+You now have the gitleaks pre-commit hook enabled globally.

 To get rid of `git-seekrets` configuration, run `make clean_seekrets`

 ## Auditing notes

-The `make audit` target installs prerequisites then runs `bats caulked.bats`.
+The `make audit` target installs prerequisites then runs the test harness `bats caulked.bats`.

-The tests check for:
+The tests check for a working gitleaks setup, and that you haven't inadvertently disabled gitleaks in your repositories.
+It checks:

-* common patterns of secrets causing a commit to fail
+* that common patterns of secrets cause a commit to fail
 * that `hooks.gitleaks` is set to true underneath $HOME to $MAXDEPTH setting
-* that any custom `/.git/hooks/pre-commit` scripts also still call gitleaks
+* that any custom `/.git/hooks/pre-commit` scripts also still call `gitleaks`

 These assume a compliant engineer who wants to abide by use of `gitleaks`, and doesn't deliberately subvert that intent.